ooni/spec/backends/bk-001-ooni-backend.md

-# oonib specification
+# OONI backend specification

-* version: 1.4.0
+* version: 1.5.0
-* date: 2018-10-18
+* date: 2019-03-13
 * author: Arturo Filastò, Aaron Gibson, Simone Basso

-This document aims at providing a functional specification of oonib.
-At the time of writing this document not all parts are fully implemented, though the application interface to oonib is.
+This document aims at providing a functional specification of the OONI backend.
+An implementation MAY choose to only implement some of the functionality described in this specification.
+In such case, it should refer to the proper subsection.

-# 0.0 Notes

-When we use the term **Network measurement** we are usually referring to a **NetTest**, that is a test to be run on the network written using the ooniprobe API.

 # 1.0 System overview

-oonib is the backend component of ooni.
-It is responsible for:
+The OONI backend is responsible for:

-  * Collecting the results of tests from ooni-probes (Collector).
+  * Collecting the results of tests from OONI probes (Collector).

   * Exposing a set of services that are needed for allowing ooni-probes to perform their tests (Test Helpers).